cewing/training.python_sql/source/presentations/sqlite3.rst

 Transactions
 ------------

+.. class:: small

-Transactions allow you to group a number of operations together, testing to make sure they worked *before* pushing the results into the database
+Transactions let you group a number of operations together, allowing you to make sure they worked *before* you actually push the results into the database.

-.. class:: incremental
+.. class:: incremental small

-In SQLite3, transactions require an explicit ``commit`` if the operation belongs to the Data Manipulation subset (``INSERT``, ``UPDATE``, ``DELETE``)
+In SQLite3, operations that belong to the Data Manipulation subset (``INSERT``, ``UPDATE``, ``DELETE``) require an explicit ``commit`` unless auto-commit has been enabled.

-.. class:: incremental
+.. class:: incremental small

-So far, transactions have been hidden from us by the ``with`` statement.
+So far, commits have been hidden from us by the ``with`` statement.
+The context manager takes care of committing when the context closes (at the end of the ``with`` statement)

-.. class:: incremental
+.. class:: incremental small

-Let's see the effect of transactions more directly.
+Let's add some code so we can see the effect of transactions.

 Populating the Database
 -----------------------